jin/android-bazel-java-app-template/README.md

 > This is a fork of https://github.com/jaredsburrows/android-gradle-java-app-template with Bazel as the build system, instead of Gradle.

-> This is a WIP: many features are not yet ported over.

 # Android Bazel Java App Template

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0)